croessner/nauthilus-website/docs/configuration/backend-server-monitoring.md

       haproxy_v2: true
 ```

-The settings should be self-explained.
+The settings should be self-explanatory.